 The City has entered into loan agreements with the New York State Environmental Facilities Corporation (EFC) to finance the cost of improvements to the City's sewer system which were necessary to eliminate the discharge of untreated sewage into the Hudson River.
-The general obligation serial bonds shown under the Sewer Fund represent the unpaid balance of these bonds at December 31, 2023.
+The general obligation serial bonds shown under the Sewer Fund represent the unpaid balance of these bonds at December 31, 2024.

-The EFC sewer fund bond payable in the amount of \$47,552 represents drawdowns by the City through December 31, 2023.
+The EFC sewer fund bond payable in the amount of \$1,091,486 represents drawdowns by the City through December 31, 2024, net of repayments.
 The maximum amount available to the City is \$1,800,652.
-Once the City has drawn down the full amount of the bond, repayment will commence in accordance with the bond agreement between EFC and the City.
+During 2024, repayment commenced in accordance with the bond agreement between EFC and the City.